"From global jetlag to boardroom breakthroughs. We empower you to navigate the labyrinthine B2B landscape and uncover hidden opportunities."

 - In case of acquired companies, we need to understand if decision makers are still present within the acquired org.

-Key Financial ratios that reflect on different aspects of a company’s financial performance.
-These are relevant as your software or service could have noticeable impact on these numbers.
+Key Financial metrics and ratios that reflect on different aspects of a company’s financial performance.
+These are relevant as your software or service could have noticeable impact on some of these:

 Signs of company in growth phase